thiagokokada/i3pyblocks/docs/user-guide.rst

         status_command /path/to/venv/bin/i3pyblocks -c /path/to/your/config.py
     }

 Customizing blocks
 ------------------

 Most blocks can be customized by passing optional parameters to its constructor.
-Let's say that you want to use a custom formatting to show date and time in :class:`~i3pyblocks.blocks.datetime.DateTimeBlock`, you can do something like
+Let's say that you want to use a custom formatting to show date and time in :class:`~i3pyblocks.blocks.datetime.DateTimeBlock`, and use a white background instead of the default one.
+You can do something like this:
-this:

 .. code-block:: python